chassenr/taxdb-integration/README.md

 ```
 snakemake --use-conda -j 100 --cluster-config config/cluster.yaml --cluster "sbatch --export=ALL -t {cluster.time} --ntasks-per-node {cluster.ntasks_per_node} --nodes {cluster.nodes} --cpus-per-task {cluster.cpus_per_task} --partition {cluster.partition} --job-name {rulename}.{jobid}"
 ```
+:warning: Snakemake has changed the way the cluster configuration is provided in the command.
+This workflow has not yet been updated to the latest version of snakemake.
+It has been tested for snakemake 6.13.1.

 If you are not working on a cluster, only run: ```snakemake --use-conda -j 100```.
 You will need to adjust the maximum number of available threads to your system.

 ### Trouble-shooting